OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 Welcome to OpenNebula, the open source **Cloud & Edge Computing Platform** bringing real freedom to your Enterprise Cloud 🚀

-.. +++++++++

-OpenNebula is a **powerful, but easy-to-use, open source platform to build and manage enterprise clouds and virtualized DCs**.
-It combines existing virtualization technologies with advanced features for multi-tenancy, automatic provision, and elasticity on private, hybrid, and edge environments.
-This overview introduces the basic concepts that you need to design, install, and configure an OpenNebula cloud.
+OpenNebula is a **powerful, but easy-to-use, open source platform to build and manage enterprise clouds and virtualized Data Centers**.
+It combines existing virtualization technologies with advanced features for multi-tenancy, automatic provision and elasticity on private, hybrid, and edge environments.

 OpenNebula provides a single, feature-rich and flexible platform that **unifies management of IT infrastructure and applications, preventing vendor lock-in and reducing complexity, resource consumption and operational costs**.